davidwilliam/ga_engine/CLIFFORD_FHE_VERSIONS.md

 ### Status

-✅ **Production Ready**
-✅ Used as foundation for V3 and V4
-✅ All three backends (CPU, Metal, CUDA) fully functional
+**Status:** Production ready.
+Used as foundation for V3 and V4.
+All three backends (CPU, Metal, CUDA) fully functional.

----

 ## Version 3 (V3): Full Bootstrap